NCC Watch

 3. Place du Portage - part of the NCC's "building dispersal programme," large tracts of Hull were expropriated to make way for monumentally unattractive Federal Government office buildings, a failed mall, and Boulevard Maisonneuve, a six lane commuter road to the former city of Gatineau cut through the middle of Hull.

-4. Interprovincial (Alexandra) Bridge - part of Ottawa's old railroad infrastructure connecting Ottawa and the Gatineau, now a road link to the future McConnell-Laramee freeway that will cut through Gatineau Park.
-The old railway bypass that connected the bridge to Chateau Laurier and Union Station in Ottawa is now a private NCC road and the Museum of Photography.
+4. Interprovincial (Alexandra) Bridge - part of Ottawa's old railroad infrastructure connecting Ottawa and the Gatineau, now a road link to the McConnell-Laramee freeway, which cuts through Gatineau Park.
+The old railway bypass that connected the bridge to Chateau Laurier and Union Station in Ottawa is now a private NCC road and the former Museum of Photography (now vacant).

-5. Bolton Street - the NCC expropriated many properties along Sussex as a buffer to its "Mile of History" and then let them go to ruin.
+5. Bolton Street - the NCC expropriated many properties along Sussex as a buffer to its "Mile of History" and then let them go to ruin, and is now in the process of straightening Sussex - and demolishing the last two heritage houses left on the street.

 6. Daly Building - demolished by the NCC in the 80s

-7. Union Station - ground zero for the demolition of Ottawa's railroad heritage, the station itself is, incredibly, still standing
+7. Union Station - ground zero for the demolition of Ottawa's railroad heritage, the station itself is, incredibly, still standing, now an underused Federal Government conference centre, closed to the public.
+The bridge over the canal is the site of a plaque honouring the heritage they destroyed.

 8. Confederation Park - former site of the Roxborough Arms, an apartment building that once stood at the intersection of Laurier and Elgin streets